robinpiets/assignment-dpg/README.md

+# Assignment
 This is an assignment by Robin Piets.
+The goal is to use the Game of Thrones API (https://anapioficeandfire.com/) to navigate between the houses.
+The main page should have filters and the house detail page should list all the members of that given house.

 ## Getting Started